jsgf/hg-alloy/README.md

 assert allConnected {
-    -- for all Repos, the repo's set of changesets should equal the set of reachable -- changesets. `*` is like `^` for transitive closure, but it includes the starting points. all r: Repo | r.changesets = r.changesets.*parents
+    -- for all Repos, the repo's set of changesets should equal the set of reachable -- changesets. `*` is like `^` for transitive closure, but it includes the starting points. all r: Repo | r.changesets = r.changesets.*parents }
-}

 check allConnected for 5
 ```
-This defines an assertion which should always be true, and checks its true for all constructions up to 5 elements large.
+This defines an assertion of an invariant, and checks its true for all constructions up to 5 elements large.
 This quickly shows the problem:

 ![problem](images/v1-2.png)

-Repo1 is connected to Changesets[0..4], but only Changeset0 is in Repo1's changeset.
-For now, we can add that as another fact:
+Changesets{0,1} have a parent/child relationship, and Repo0 is connected to Changesets{0,1}, But Repo1 only has Changeset1, not 0.

+Let's fix that for now by just making it an axiom:
 ```
 fact {
-    all r: Repo | r.changesets = r.changesets.*parents
+    -- for every existing Repo, the changesets set must be the same as a all the changesets reachable from that set all r: Repo | r.changesets = r.changesets.*parents }
-}
 ```